-I'm surprised to be saying this as I went into it expecting the primary appeal to be narrative, but the combat system is solid too.
+I'm surprised to be saying this as I went into it expecting the primary appeal to be narrative, but the combat system is great too.

 The main mechanic is bullet hell-style dodging during enemy turns.
-There's no unavoidable damage (or almost none; there's one enemy that might be an exception), and each enemy has a good variety of moves.
-Just about all of them can be evaded without prior knowledge.
+There's no unavoidable damage and each enemy has a good variety of moves.
+Just about all of them can be avoided without prior knowledge.

 One thing that's done really well is how their attack patterns progress throughout the fight, especially bosses.
 They usually start with their easiest attacks and break out new ones or more sophisticated versions of early ones as they go on.

 They also introduce a few different color-coded types of attacks and modified states for your avatar that change the dodging rules, massively expanding their design space beyond simple messes of bullets.